talinjw/QVR-hiring/README.md

 ## The Problem Sets

 * [Table Stakes](./1-table-stakes): This problem helps us confirm that you will be comfortable in an environment that makes heavy use of Python and Pandas.
-* [SQL](./2-SQL): These problems are dialect agnostic and show us that you are comfortable using relational databases.
+* [SQL](./2-sql): These problems are dialect agnostic and show us that you are comfortable using relational databases.
-* [Debugging](./3-debugging): Bad things happen to good programmers all the time.
+* [Debugging](./3-debugging) (optional): Bad things happen to good programmers all the time.
 In this section, you will be airdropped into some questionable code that does something *extremely* wrong, and asked to diagnose and fix it.
-* [Distributed Systems](./4-distributed-systems)(optional): Here we will look at some of the challenges inherent in consistently managing more than one server.
+* [Distributed Systems](./4-distributed-systems) (optional): Here we will look at some of the challenges inherent in consistently managing more than one server.

 ## Working with this repository